 A painless lump in the neck is usually the first sign of thyroid cancer.
 A larger cancer may press on nearby tissues in the neck, causing hoarseness, coughing, or difficulty breathing.

 When doctors find a nodule in the thyroid gland, they request several tests.
-The first tests are generally measurement of the blood levels of thyroid-stimulating hormone (TSH), thyroid hormones T4 (thyroxine, or tetraiodothyronine) and T3 ( triiodothyronine —see Thyroid function tests).
+The first tests are generally measurement of the blood levels of thyroid-stimulating hormone (TSH), thyroid hormones T4 (thyroxine, or tetraiodothyronine) and T3 ( triiodothyronine —see page Thyroid function tests).
 Sometimes tests to detect antibodies to the thyroid are done.

-If the blood tests show an overactive thyroid gland (hyperthyroidism—see Hyperthyroidism), a thyroid scan is done to determine whether the nodule is producing thyroid hormones (see Thyroid scanning).
+If the blood tests show an overactive thyroid gland (hyperthyroidism—see page Hyperthyroidism), a thyroid scan is done to determine whether the nodule is producing thyroid hormones (see page Thyroid scanning).
 Nodules that are producing hormones ("hot" nodules) are almost never cancerous.
-If the tests do not indicate hyperthyroidism or Hashimoto thyroiditis (see Hashimoto Thyroiditis), or if the nodules are not “hot,” doctors usually do a fine-needle biopsy.
+If the tests do not indicate hyperthyroidism or Hashimoto thyroiditis (see page Hashimoto Thyroiditis), or if the nodules are not “hot,” doctors usually do a fine-needle biopsy.

 In a fine-needle biopsy, a sample of the nodule is removed through a small needle and then examined under a microscope.
 This procedure is not very painful, is carried out in the doctor’s office, and may involve the use of a local anesthetic as well as ultrasonography to guide needle placement.